Shopify/polaris/polaris.shopify.com/content/foundations/design/icons/index.md

 ### Keep internationalization in mind

 Whenever possible, use a universally recognized icon.
 However, there will be times where only a locally understood icon will work to communicate a concept.
-When deciding what symbol should be used, check that it will be understood at a glance by people from different cultures and&nbsp;backgrounds.
+When deciding what symbol should be used, check that it will be understood at a glance by people from different cultures and backgrounds.

 ---